SylionApps/Squire-Stream-Template/README.md

     - [EZTV Shows - 720p](https://github.com/iharosi/Squire-Streams/releases/download/v0.2.0/eztv-720p-shows.zip)
     There are 309 shows with a total of 4538 episodes available on last check
     - [EZTV Shows - 480p](https://github.com/iharosi/Squire-Streams/releases/download/v0.2.0/eztv-480p-shows.zip)
-    There are 833 shows with a total of 29317 episodes available on last check
+    There are 833 shows with a total of 29317 episodes available on last check~~

+    **EZTV streams are not working until we find a new working API for series.**

     Movies - YTS
     - [YTS Movies - 1080p](https://github.com/iharosi/Squire-Streams/releases/download/v0.2.0/yts-1080p-movies.zip)